Best Books of All Time

 by Gabriel García Márquez

 The Buendía family's seven generations in the fictional town of Macondo.
-García Márquez integrates a century of Colombian history, myth, and surrealism into a narrative that reads as both impossible and completely true.
-The Nobel committee said it changed the course of world literature.
+García Márquez integrates Colombian history, myth, and surrealism into a narrative that reads as both impossible and completely true.

 Skip this if: Skip this if you want a fast read or clear narrative causality — García Márquez follows his own internal logic.